rivit98/rivit98.github.io/content/posts/2023_03_13-hxp-2022-browser_insanity/index.md

 ...
 ```

 so we can easily put our payload in the comment, but we need to find out where it will be located in memory.
-We can craft a simple web page and put a breakpoint in function above.
+We can craft a simple web page and put a breakpoint in the function above.
 Let's put breakpoint on address `0x3A43`, so we can check out where our comment is.

 ![](comment_in_memory.png)

 As we can see, `esi` register points to our data, so we want to jump to `0x31c54b` (`1\xc5K`), so the `K` will be turned into `k`, which means that the code will jump to `0x31c56b`.
-We can handle that by putting bunch of `nop`s in our payload.
+We can handle that by putting a bunch of `nop`s in our payload.
 We also want to load a file into memory, so we have to use some syscalls to do it.
 Quick look at the docs reveals needed syscall:

 ```
 ======================================================================